 How do we know if an individual acts in a private capacity or on behalf of a state as part of the state?
 Customary International Law provides for rules of attribution: A state is legally responsible for conduct undertaken by its organs, such as state officials and employees in media institutions directly run by the state.
 Under certain conditions, state responsibility is also triggered for the conduct of private persons.
 If private actors, such as private media companies, individual journalists, and bloggers, act in a private capacity, the state can be held responsible if this conduct is attributable to the state.
 However, attributing reports of private media companies or individuals to states often proves difficult due to strict customary international law rules of attribution.
-Under the international customary rule reflected in Article 8 of the International Law Commission's Articles on the Responsibility of States for Internationally Wrongful Acts (ARSIWA), the conduct of private actors can only be attributed to a state if the state directed or controlled the company's actions, by giving instructions.
+Under the international customary rule reflected in Article 8 of the International Law Commission's Articles on the Responsibility of States for Internationally Wrongful Acts (ARSIWA)17, the conduct of private actors can only be attributed to a state if the state directed or controlled the company's actions, by giving instructions.
 The "Friendly Relations Declaration," a UN General Assembly resolution that reflects customary international law, stipulates that "no State shall organize, assist, foment, finance, incite or tolerate, subversive, terrorist or armed activities directed towards the violent overthrow of the régime of another State, or interfere in civil strife in another State."
-These requirements were further specified by the International Court of Justice (ICJ) in the case of Nicaragua and have since been generally accepted as a necessary requirement of
+These requirements were further specified by the International Court of Justice (ICJ) in the case of Nicaragua and have since been generally accepted as a necessary requirement of attribution.
+Since this is a high threshold, reports by private news corporations and individuals only trigger state responsibility under international law when it can be shown that the state has actively fostered, encouraged, and influenced reporting to such an extent as to control the contents and the editorial process.
+In contrast, for example, heavy state funding of the news agency would be per se insufficient for attributing conduct.

-&lt;sup>16 An exception is international criminal law establishing the direct individual criminal responsibility of individuals for certain "core crimes."
+16 An exception is international criminal law establishing the direct individual criminal responsibility of individuals for certain "core crimes."

-&lt;sup>17 G.A.
+17 G.A.
 Res.
 56/83, ¶ 8 (Jan.
 28, 2002).